 The Takayama Hokuriku Pass is a rail pass that allows non-Japanese tourists unlimited travel in central Japan for five (5) consecutive days.
 Pass holders can travel by JR train between multiple cities in the Chubu region like Nagoya, Takayama, Kanazawa, Toyama, and Fukui, as well as to Osaka and Kyoto in the Kansai region.
 They can also travel by bus to UNESCO World Heritage Sites Shirakawa-go and Gokayama.

 The pass can be purchased at multiple JR stations in Japan for JPY 15,280 for adults and JPY 7,640 for children (ages 6-11).
-If purchased outside of Japan through official partners like Klook or KKday, then the pass will cost just JPY 14,260 and JPY 7,130 respectively.
+If purchased outside of Japan through official partners like Klook, then the pass will cost just JPY 14,260 and JPY 7,130 respectively.

 The map below shows the areas covered by the Takayama Hokuriku Pass.
 Pass holders can travel along these routes as often as they want within the validity of their pass.
 You can jump to the FAQs section of this guide for more information about the Takayama-Hokuriku Area Tourist Pass.